This post is about all the great things you can do in New York City in the Winter, updated for 2023.

 There is never a bad time of year to visit Central Park.
 It can be especially charming when there is a dusting of snow.

-You can join our pay-what-you-wish Central Park tour, or explore the park on your own using our guide to things to do in Central Park.
+Consider joining our pay-what-you-wish Central Park tour or explore the park on your own using our guide to things to do in Central Park.

 We also have an audio tour you can use day or night.